 Yesterday one of my clients called me and he told me that while updating Windows Media Center on Windows, he received an Invalid security token error.
-I had never heard of this issue before so I did some research about this error message and found out that this may be caused due to bad or corrupted Windows Media Center Library.
+I had never heard of this issue before so I did some research about this error message and found out that this may be caused due to a bad or corrupted Windows Media Center Library.
 So I decided to rebuild the Windows Media Center Library.

-Invalid security token
+Fix Invalid security token error

 The Library folder is a system-protected file.
 So first we need to enable Show Hide Files & Folder and Show Hide system protected file as well.